-Type II GM1 gangliosidosis consists of intermediate forms of the condition, also known as the late infantile and juvenile forms.
-Children with GM1 gangliosidosis type II have normal early development, but they begin to develop signs and symptoms of the condition around the age of 18 months (late infantile form) or 5 years (juvenile form).
-Individuals with GM1 gangliosidosis type II experience developmental regression but usually do not have cherry-red spots, distinctive facial features, or enlarged organs.
-Type II usually progresses more slowly than type I, but still causes a shortened life expectancy.
+GM1 gangliosidosis type II occurs in one of two forms: the late infantile or the juvenile forms.
+Children with type II develop normally early in life, but they begin to show signs and symptoms of the condition around the age of 18 months (late infantile form) or 5 years (juvenile form).
+Individuals with GM1 gangliosidosis type II experience developmental regression but usually do not have cherry-red spots, coarse facial features, or enlarged organs.
+Type II usually progresses more slowly than type I, but it still shortens life expectancy.
 People with the late infantile form typically survive into mid-childhood, while those with the juvenile form may live into early adulthood.

-The third type of GM1 gangliosidosis is known as the adult or chronic form, and it represents the mildest end of the disease spectrum.
-The age at which symptoms first appear varies in GM1 gangliosidosis type III, although most affected individuals develop signs and symptoms in their teens.
+GM1 gangliosidosis type III is the adult or chronic form of the condition, and this is the mildest form.
+The age at which symptoms first appear varies in people with GM1 gangliosidosis type III, although most affected individuals develop signs and symptoms in their teens.
 The characteristic features of this type include involuntary tensing of various muscles (dystonia) and abnormalities of the spinal bones (vertebrae).
 Life expectancy varies among people with GM1 gangliosidosis type III.

 GM1 gangliosidosis is estimated to occur in 1 in 100,000 to 200,000 newborns.
 Type I is reported more frequently than the other forms of this condition.
 Most individuals with type III are of Japanese descent.

-Mutations in the GLB1 gene cause GM1 gangliosidosis.
-The GLB1 gene provides instructions for making an enzyme called beta-galactosidase (β-galactosidase), which plays a critical role in the brain.
-This enzyme is located in lysosomes, which are compartments within cells that break down and recycle different types of molecules.
-Within lysosomes, β-galactosidase helps break down several molecules, including a substance called GM1 ganglioside.
-GM1 ganglioside is important for normal functioning of nerve cells in the brain.
+Variants (also called mutations) in the GLB1 gene cause GM1 gangliosidosis.
+The GLB1 gene provides instructions for making an enzyme called beta-galactosidase (β-galactosidase).
+This enzyme is found in lysosomes, which are compartments within cells that break down and recycle different types of molecules. β-galactosidase helps break down several molecules, including a substance called GM1 ganglioside.
+GM1 ganglioside is important for normal functioning of neurons in the brain.

-Mutations in the GLB1 gene reduce or eliminate the activity of β-galactosidase.
+The GLB1 gene variants produce versions of β-galactosidase that are not as effective at breaking down GM1 ganglioside as the normal version of the enzyme.
 Without enough functional β-galactosidase, GM1 ganglioside cannot be broken down when it is no longer needed.
-As a result, this substance accumulates to toxic levels in many tissues and organs, particularly in the brain.
-Progressive damage caused by the buildup of GM1 ganglioside leads to the destruction of nerve cells in the brain, causing many of the signs and symptoms of GM1 gangliosidosis.
-In general, the severity of GM1 gangliosidosis is related to the level of β-galactosidase activity.
-Individuals with higher enzyme activity levels usually have milder signs and symptoms than those with lower activity levels because they have less accumulation of GM1 ganglioside within the body.
+This substance builds up to toxic levels in many tissues and organs, particularly in the brain.
+Damage caused by the buildup of GM1 ganglioside leads to the destruction of neurons, causing many of the signs and symptoms of GM1 gangliosidosis.

-Conditions such as GM1 gangliosidosis that cause molecules to build up inside the lysosomes are called lysosomal storage disorders.
+Conditions like GM1 gangliosidosis that cause molecules to build up inside lysosomes are called lysosomal storage disorders.

 Other Names for This Condition